Hard to Forget: Poisoning Attacks on Certified Machine Unlearning: Discussion

 \section{Discussion}

 We have demonstrated a broad range of settings where a poisoning attack can be successfully launched against state-of-the-art machine unlearning to significantly undo the advantages of unlearning over full retraining.
 Our results suggest that theory should incorporate a trade-off between indistinguishability, computational cost, and accuracy.
 Indeed in parallel work to our own, \citet{neel2021descent} define ``strong'' unlearning algorithms as those for which accuracy bounds are independent of the number of unlearning requests $t$, with a computation cost that grows at most logarithmically in $t$.
 They explore trade-offs for an unlearning algorithm called perturbed gradient descent.
 However this approach hasn't been evaluated empirically to our knowledge, and a number of open problems remain.

+Future work could apply or extend our methods to attack other unlearning algorithms, beyond those by \citet{guo2020certified}, which were the focus of this paper.
+We expect this would be easiest for algorithms based on a similar design---e.g.\ algorithms by \citet{neel2021descent} and \citet{sekhari2021remember} also perturb the original model to find an approximate solution to a strongly-convex learning objective post-erasure.
+Other unlearning algorithms, such as \citeauthor{ginart2019making}'s algorithm for k-means clustering, are also vulnerable to slow-down attacks, however crafting poisons to trigger retraining would be more difficult due to non-differentiability of the cost function.
+If certified unlearning algorithms are developed for deep models in the future, then assessing the impact of slow-down attacks in that setting---where data and models are typically at a much larger scale---would also be of immense interest.
-A natural direction suggested by our work is counter measures against unlearning poisoning attacks.

-One might adopt an unlearning algorithm that never resorts to retraining from scratch~\cite{golatkar2020eternal}.
+Another direction suggested by our work is counter measures against slow-down attacks on unlearning.
+One might adopt an unlearning algorithm that never resorts to retraining from scratch~\citep{golatkar2020eternal}.
 Such an algorithm might still require more computational effort to remove poisoned examples than benign examples, exposing a similar attack surface.
 It is also unclear whether such an algorithm could maintain a form of indistinguishability indefinitely.